CipherLab/timesheet-generator/README.md

 4. Enter the date offset (0 for today, -1 for yesterday, etc.)
 5. Wait for the magic to happen
 6. Paste the generated timesheet into your time tracking system

+### Force Fetch Option

+You can now use a separate command to force fetch all remote branches (ignoring the branch cache):

+- **Generate Timesheet from Commits (Force Fetch)**

+This command is available in the Command Palette and will always use the `-f` flag.
+Use this if you want to refresh your branch data before generating the timesheet.

 ## Requirements